glener10/authentication/documentation/nextFeatures.md

-test controller find user

-documentation of CreateUser?
+Find_user E2E tests (controller)
 C1 model?
+More documentation of Create User use case?
+More documentation of Find User use case?

-Login: Use JWT, Go routine and channels https://www.youtube.com/watch?v=jr6nbTALUAA&ab_channel=Yuri Interceptor/Guard of request for private routes to check JWT Update User information route to only allow if the user has a JWT of hinself(logger)
+Login: Use JWT, Go routine and channels? https://www.youtube.com/watch?v=jr6nbTALUAA&ab_channel=Yuri Interceptor/Guard of request for private routes to check if the JWT is valid (And your tests) Update User information (GET user/{find}) route to only allow if the user has a JWT of himself(logger)

 Account Update (Logged): Do not allow invalid email, do not allow weak password, do not allow repeated email Delete Account (Logged)